pplu/aws-managed-prometheus/README.md

 Although it is not explicitly documented, we can get AMP to work outside of a Kubernetes environment and get the benefits of not having to manage the metrics storage of Prometheus.

-There are, though, a couple of things that could be a bit better:
+There are, though, a couple of things to remark:

  - sigv4-proxy is only distributed as a Docker container.
-Being a stand-alone Go program, It would be useful to have it in non-docker format also.
+Being a stand-alone Go program, It would be useful that AWS also distribute it in non-docker format also.
- - I hope AWS gets v4 signatures support into Prometheus to make things simpler
+ - I hope AWS gets v4 signatures support into Prometheus to make things simpler (no need for v4sig-proxy).
  - No native CloudFormation support for AMP: services should have CloudFormation support at Launch.
 The community can "fill in gaps", but it is increasingly frustrating to work on things that AWS should do.
+ - You can look at the Managed Grafana Enterprise AWS Offering, but it will probably be more expensive than hosting your own server with Grafana Community and a small instance.